Tag Archives: Passwordless Authentication

 To understand what separates a temporary patch from a doctrinal fix, let’s move to the next analysis.

-Correction Technologies Against DOM Extension Clickjacking — Technical and Doctrinal Analysis
+Correction Technologies Against DOM Extension Clickjacking — Technical & Doctrinal Analysis

 • No vendor has rebuilt its injection engine.

-• Remove all dependency on the DOM for secret injection.
+• Remove dependency on the DOM for secret injection.

-• Isolate the injection engine outside the browser.
+• Isolate the injection engine outside the browser (hardware or separate secure process).

-• Forbid interaction with invisible or encapsulated elements.
+• Forbid interaction with invisible or encapsulated elements by design.

 Level Correction Type Description